Divorce financial settlement solicitors

 • Multi-million-pound businesses

-• Complicated pension arrangements including dealing with defined benefit schemes and foreign pensions
+• Complicated pension arrangements including dealing with benefit schemes and foreign pensions

 • Trust assets